-The mortality table used was developed based on CalPERS-specific data.
-The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
-Pre- retirement and Post-retirement mortality rates include 15 years of projected mortality improvement using 90% of Scale MP-2016 published by the Society of Actuaries.
-For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from December 2017 that can be found on the CalPERS website.
+1The mortality table used in 2023 measurement period was developed based on CalPERS-specific data.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study and Review of Acutarial Assumptions.
+Mortality rates incorporate full generaltional mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the 2021 experience study report from November 2021 that can be found on the CalPERS website.
+The mortality table used in 2022 measurement period was developed based on CalPERS-specific data.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
+Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website.